 - Nomenclature that would indicate a specific discipline will be acceptable in some instances.
 Normally this would be limited to the use of such titles that lead to specific professional qualifications (e.g. Bachelor of Laws) or to those programs that have significant affiliations with or a significant degree of recognition by industry or the community.
-It is expected that as part of the submission to the Program Approval Committee significant evidence of the use of the name within industry or the community is provided.
+It is expected that as part of the submission to the Academic Program Entry and Approval Committee significant evidence of the use of the name within industry or the community is provided.

 - Program names should identify the extent of a specialisation within a program.
 Specific specialisations within generic program titles should be in the format Bachelor of (Specialisation); e.g. Bachelor of Science (Pre-Veterinary) or Bachelor of Commerce (Accounting).
 Where there is a need to indicate a lower level of specialisation, for example a stream or major, (due to accreditation or other identifiable requirements), only single brackets should be used with the further specialisation separated by a dash.
 The primary specialisation should be listed first.
 For example - Bachelor of Engineering (Chemical - Sustainable Energy).
 Double brackets should not be used.
 If a program combines two specialisations, to the extent that it should be identified as a program in its own right, the specialisations should appear in the brackets following the discipline name and should be separated by the word 'and'.
 For example Bachelor of Engineering (Mechanical and Sustainable Energy).
 Postgraduate Coursework Programs should follow a similar format.
 Within nested suites of programs the Master program should still follow the principle of Master of (Specialisation), for example Master of Engineering (Chemical).
 The lower level awards in the suite would follow the same format - for example Graduate Diploma in Engineering (Chemical).